-If you have a concern, or wish to complain regarding SEND, the procedure in the first instance should be raised with the class teacher.
+If you have a concern, or wish to complain, in the first instance this should be raised with the class teacher.
 If you feel dissatisfied and wish to take the matter further, you should speak to the Year Team Leader, then the SENDCo and finally the Deputy Head/Head Teacher.